Incident response with Microsoft 365 Defender

 All the alerts related to the incident and their information.

-All the devices that have been identified to be part of or related to the incident.
+All the assets (devices, users, mailboxes, and apps) that have been identified to be part of or related to the incident.

 All the automated investigations triggered by alerts in the incident.